-Plus, hydrochloric acid stimulates the pancreas to release enzymes and bile into the small intestine for the digestion and absorption of carbohydrates, proteins, fats, and vitamins A and E. Without enough hydrochloric acid you can have malnutrition even with an excellent diet.
+Additionally, hydrochloric acid stimulates the pancreas to release enzymes and bile into the small intestine for the digestion and absorption of carbohydrates, proteins, fats, and vitamins A and E. Without enough hydrochloric acid you can have malnutrition despite an excellent diet.
 Low hydrochloric acid, then, is a serious condition known as hypochlorhydria.

-h. pylori precedes and likely causes gastric hypochlorhydria. h. pylori increases cancer risk by causing hypochlorhydria.
+Antacids aren’t the only culprit when it comes to hypochlorhydria. h. pylori is a spiral shaped bacterium that borrows into the stomach lining and reduces gastric acid production.
+In many cases, h.pylori precedes hypochlorhydria, and likely causes it.
+Studies have shown that h. pylori increases cancer risk by causing hypochlorhydria.
 Toxigenic Helicobacter pylori infection Clin Cancer Res.
 2008.

 See Diarrhea regarding Shedding h.pylori.